frubino/mgkit/docs/source/pipeline/pipeline-hmmer.rst

 	* PA (Primary aeration)
 	* SD (Sludge digestion)

-As it involves waste water management, it's interesting to understang the diversity of the genes involved in the nitrogen metabolism.
+As it involves waste water management, it's interesting to understand the diversity of the genes involved in the nitrogen metabolism.

 The raw reads files can be downloaded with the following command::